 The State of Wyoming has a unique position relating to the energy industries, which provides for a revenue stream to the state to maintain a variety of programs through the extractive industries.

-The Section has been active for over 25 years.
+The Section has been active for over 65 years.
 The main goal of the Section is to transfer and exchange technical information through a speaker/dinner forum.
 Nine monthly dinner/speaker meetings are held throughout the year.
-The main goal of the Section is to sustain a scholarship fund for college students majoring in mining related disciplines.
+Another goal of the Section is to sustain a scholarship fund for college students majoring in mining related disciplines.
 To date the Central Wyoming Section has provided approximately $200,000 to over 75 local and Rocky Mountain area college students and teachers.

 Funding is provided by dues and sponsorships with the majority originating from the Section’s activity in sponsoring and co-sponsoring Technical Conferences and Symposia.